cube-drone/arkham_gameslab/wasteland/epoch.md

         - 1 card from the Rare Salvage Deck, and
         - 1 card from the Survivors Deck,
         - shuffle them together to make the Mall's Event Deck, and place them face down next to the Mall card.
-- Then, the player draws and resolves the top card from the newly created Event Deck.
+- Then, the player draws and resolves the top three cards from the newly created Event Deck.

 #### Explore an Existing Location ####
 - Shuffle the explored location's Event Deck.